cjacker/opensource-toolchain-stm8/README.md

 # OpenOCD

-Most Linux dist shipped OpenOCD, you can install it from repositories by yum or apt.
+Most Linux dist ships OpenOCD package, you can install it by yum or apt.

-For STM8 development, it's not neccesary to build OpenOCD yourself, there is no more patches needed.
+For STM8 development, it's not neccesary to patch and build OpenOCD yourself.

 If you really want to build it, please refer to "OpenOCD for Programming and Debugging" section of ![Opensource toolchain for gd32vf103](https://github.com/cjacker/opensource-toolchain-gd32vf103).